Music to picture for TV, Film & Onlineclick here

 If you would like to apply for a licence, or would like any further information, please contact email@example.com.

 A print licence is required when an individual or company wishes to reproduce the music and/or lyrics of a copyright work in print or digital form.
-Music Sales is proud to represent its own catalogue of copyrights for use in print and also represents numerous print catalogues on behalf of other publishers.
-If we represent a copyright work in print we can potentially grant you one of the following:
+We can potentially grant you with one of the following:

 Music Sales has several catalogues of its own copyrights to license in print:View Catalogues